 Step 3: Configure the phone in 3CX

-- Enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.
+- Select the device Vendor/Model and enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.

 - Optional settings include the phone’s “Display Language”, ‘Time Zone” and, if applicable, the network card interface in case the server has more than one IP address to which the phone shall be configured.

 - Take a note of the “Provisioning Link” URL

 Step 4: Set the provisioning link using DHCP Option 66